erral/plone-kickstarter/README.md

 `mode`
     - `standalone` (default): generate a build system for a Plone site, but folder does not directly contain a source package (like generated with *plonecli*).
-    - `add-on`: generate a integrated build for an add-on.
+    - `addon`: generate a integrated build for an add-on.

 `requirements-out`
     *mxdev* is used to help with development with sources on top f stable constraints.